Javonet/combit/README.md

  # Javonet/combit
-Sample projects showing how to use combit List &amp; Label .NET component from Java throught strongly typed wrapped based on Javonet.
+Sample projects showing how to use combit List &amp; Label .NET component from Java through strongly typed wrapped based on Javonet.

 This example demonstrates the usage of the List & Label .NET component (https://www.combit.net/en/reporting-tool) in Java with the third party component Javonet (https://www.javonet.com) and strongly-typed wrapper.
 Source code includes sample Swing desktop application using the component and compiled wrapper.
 Strongly-typed wrapper replicates List & Label 25 .NET API for Java, currently it exposes only the key operations required for this sample: